-During the Quarter, the Company incurred \$132,668 (2020 - \$139,428) in exploration and development expenditures on the Separation Rapids Lithium Project.
-Approximately 13% of these expenditures were incurred on planning for the field exploration program on the NW part of the property which was completed in October, 2021, 51% were spent on permitting for future drilling programs including on the Snowbank petalite pegmatite discovery as well as baseline environmental studies.
-Approximately 35% were incurred on metallurgical testwork to produce a lithium sulphate crystal sample and evaluating various Dense Media Separation ("DMS") plants for purchase.
-Approximately \$18,000 was expended during the Quarter on lithium market development work towards securing offtake agreements for the petalite products and lithium battery materials products.
+During the Quarter, the Company incurred \$212,584 (2021 - \$54,720) in exploration and development expenditures on the Separation Rapids Lithium Project.
+Approximately 38% of these expenditures were incurred on the field exploration program on the NW part of the property, 21% were spent on permitting for future drilling programs including on the Snowbank petalite pegmatite discovery as well as baseline environmental studies.
+Approximately 41% were incurred on metallurgical testwork on lepidolite leaching and on relocating the 5,000 tonne bulk sample that was collected in Fiscal 2021.
+Approximately \$9,000 was expended during the Quarter on lithium market development work towards securing offtake agreements for the petalite products and lithium battery materials products.